Aradhyapatro/10-javascript-Projects/README.md

 # 10-javascript-Projects
 Did 10 javascript Project to show case That i learnt JS

-Used Node.js to make a local Server and access the diffent projects.
+Used Node.js to make a local Server and access the different projects.

 After running the app.js file:

--> Go to localhost:3000/1 url to access the First project.
+- Go to localhost:3000/1 url to access the First project.

--> G0 to localhost:3000/2 url to access the Secoond project.
+- G0 to localhost:3000/2 url to access the Second project.

 Many of the projects are underway.😉